nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * 2b1.
 JABPro shows a message indicating that there are no persons to display.
   Use case ends.

-**Use case: Search persons by the specified categories(name, status and/ tag)**
+**Use case: Search persons matching the given profile**

 **MSS**
-1. Hiring manager types in search parameters to search users by the specified categories.
+1. User requests to search users matching the given profile as specified by the search parameters.
+2. JABPro requests details of the profile to be searched.
+3. User enters the profile details.
-2. JABPro shows a list of persons whose profile matches the given parameters.
+4. JABPro retrieves the list of all persons from the database whose profiles match the given search parameters.
+5. JABPro displays the filtered list of persons to the user.
 Use case ends.

 **Extensions**

-* 1a.
+* 3a.
 The given name/status/tag parameter is invalid.
-    * 1a1.
-JABPro shows an error message.
+  * 3a1.
+JABPro shows an error message and provides course of action for remedy.
-      Use case resumes at step 1.
+    Use case resumes at step 3.
-* 2a.
-The list is empty. <br/>
+* 5a.
+No person match the given profile.
+  * 5a1.
+JABPro shows a message indicating that there are no persons to display.
     Use case ends.

 **Use case: Delete a person**